2019 PGA Professional Championship: What's at stake, TV schedule, and more

 Prize Money, Awards & Exemptions

-The 2018 PGA Professional Championship presented by Club Car and OMEGA, features a $550,000 purse.
-The 2018 Champion will have his name inscribed on the base of the Walter Hagen Cup.
-The 2018 PGA Professional Champion receives exemptions for the following:
+The 2019 PGA Professional Championship presented by Club Car and OMEGA, features a $550,000 purse.
+The 2019 Champion will have their name inscribed on the base of the Walter Hagen Cup.
+The 2019 PGA Professional Champion receives exemptions for the following:

-The low 20 scorers in the Championship earn a berth in the 2018 PGA Championship, Aug.
-9-12, at Bellerive Country Club in St. Louis, Missouri.
+The low 20 scorers in the Championship earn a berth in the 2019 PGA Championship, May 16-19, at Bethpage Black in New York.

 The Walter Hagen Cup